Julien-Verdun/Web-Development-Projects/README.md

 ## Description of the application

-The folder **Calculatrice** includes the differents files (HTML, CSS and Javascript) which allow you to use the calculator :
+The folder **Calculatrice** includes the differents files (HTML, CSS and Javascript) which allows you to use the calculator :

 - calculatrice.css
 - calculatrice.html